How to Interpret Biblical Prophecy

 They would say that the book of The Revelation represents the battle between good and evil in which good ultimately wins over evil.
 Nothing is literal or historical.

 This interpretation takes a mystical or allegorical approach to most of the book.
 Because of this spiritualization, they of necessity do not hold to a literal millennium.
 Some of the early proponents were Clement of Alexandria, Origen, and later Augustine and Jerome.
-Recent interpreters who accept this view find the book dealing primarily with the general struggle between the church and evil throughout the entire age, thereby giving encouragement to tested saints.
+Recent interpreters who accept this view find the book dealing primarily with the general struggle between the church and evil throughout the entire age, thereby encouraging tested saints.

-Such an interpretation, however, fails to expound the book meaningfully, and practically ignores the claims to its prophetic nature [Rev 1:3; 10:11; 22:7, 10, 18-19].
+Such an interpretation, however, fails to expound the book meaningfully and practically ignores the claims to its prophetic nature [Rev 1:3; 10:11; 22:7, 10, 18-19].
 This tenet fails to recognize the interpretive key to the book [Rev 1:19] focusing on the Second Advent and following events [Rev 1:7; 3:11; 16:15; 22:7, 12].

 B. Preterit

 Preterits believe that all or most of The Revelation is fulfilled.
-Promulgated by a Spanish Jesuit monk by the name of Alcazar around the close of the 16th century, this was a Roman Catholic view, with the Pope as Christ on earth.
+Promulgated by a Spanish Jesuit monk by the name of Alcazar around the close of the 16th century, this was a Roman Catholic view, of the Pope as Christ on earth.
 This however makes the Dark Ages the Millennium.
 This view maintains that this prophecy was fulfilled with the defeat of the Jews who were the enemies of the early church.
 Nero is considered the anti-christ with the last half of The Revelation being represented as vaguely future.
 From the 17th century on, preterits have held that the Church’s conflict with Judaism is represented in Rev 4-11 and the Church’s conflict with paganism is depicted in chapters 12-19.
 Chapters 20 through 22 describe her present triumph.

 This position ignores the interpretive key of Rev 1:19, “Now write what you see, what is and what is to take place hereafter”.
-It gives arbitrary meanings to the symbols found in the book and fails to account for the indications of a short span of time covering the events of chapters 4 through 10 preceding the Second Advent.
+It gives arbitrary meanings to the symbols found in the book and fails to account for the indications of a short period covering the events of chapters 4 through 10 preceding the Second Advent.
 Also, note that variations of this view are used by many modern-day cults who claim their leaders as Christ on earth and that they are about to enter their millennium.

 Dispensationalism